can3p/can3p.github.io/_posts/2018-06-04-client-writeup-gems.md

                   )))))
 ```

-Iteration goes over `(events store)`, two other `for`s just like local
+Iteration goes over `(events store)`, two other `for`s work just like
-bindings. `when` part uses local bindings as well as bindings from
+local bindings. `when` part uses local bindings as well as bindings
-function scope to understand if this particular post needs to be
+from function scope to understand if this particular post needs to be
 merged.
 If this check succeeds `collect` executes next form and
 appends it to a resulting list to be returned.
 In this body we update
 a list of visited posts so that any duplicate post is ignored.